michielmulders/royalty-fee-test-cases/blog-post.md

 ReceiptStatusError: receipt for transaction 0.0.47741098@1663679731.363621682 contained error status INSUFFICIENT_SENDER_ACCOUNT_BALANCE_FOR_CUSTOM_FEE
 ```

 Here's a code snippet that shows the royalty fee definition.
-Bob's account will be associated to this random token.
+Bob's account will be associated with this random token.

 ```js
 const randomTokenId = TokenId.fromString("0.0.48114789")